Kansas City Barbeque Society: Declining membership

-From 2019 to 2022, KCBS faced allegations of breaching a contract with its marketing company during a period of declining membership.
+From 2019 to 2022, KCBS breached a contract with its marketing company during a period of declining membership.
 In 2020, KCUR summarized, "A board member under fire for allegedly swindling an Indian tribe in Oklahoma.
 The organization’s $3 million Kansas City headquarters, bought and renovated just a few years ago, up for sale.
 The founder stepping away from day-to-day control.
 A CEO abruptly leaving after only a few months at the helm.
 That's the state of the Kansas City Barbeque Society, the world’s largest organization dedicated to promoting barbeque, which appears to be in turmoil more than three decades after its founding in 1986.
-In 2022, the Kansas City Barbeque Society (KCBS) prevailed in a lawsuit in the Circuit Court of Jackson County, Missouri, filed by First Club Marketing (FCM), LLC, and KCBS' former president.
-A jury found that FCM had breached its contract by improperly charging KCBS commissions on sponsorships obtained before the agreement and by using KCBS’s confidential information for its own benefit.
+In 2022, the Kansas City Barbeque Society (KCBS) lost a lawsuit filed by its Marketing company, First Club Marketig LLC (FCM) during summary judgement and KCBS was awarded a small judgment in the jury trial on two of the 11 alleged breaches (9 were dismissed) in the Circuit Court of Jackson County, Missouri, filed by First Club Marketing (FCM), LLC.